-Most young children with more frequent and/or severe episodes of wheezing are helped by daily use of bronchodilators and anti-inflammatory drugs that are used for asthma (see Chronic asthma).
+Most young children with more frequent and/or severe episodes of wheezing are helped by as-needed use of bronchodilators and by daily use of anti-inflammatory drugs that are used for asthma (see Chronic asthma).
 Although daily use of a leukotriene modifier (such as montelukast or zafirlukast) or a low-dose inhaled corticosteroid (such as beclomethasone) decreases the severity and frequency of episodes of wheezing, these drugs do not change the way the disorder naturally progresses.

 Generic NameSelect Brand Names